Eden-06/gsresearch/getbibtex/README.md

 getbibtex
 =========
-Is a commandline tool which allows the automatic retrival of bibtex items for a set of pdf files
+Is a commandline tool that allows the automatic retrival of bibtex items for a set of pdf files

 Systemrequirements